Dynamics of correlations in shallow optical lattices: Abstract

 \section{Abstract}

-We explore how correlations evolve in a gas of lattice bosons when the lattice depth is rapidly reduced.
-We find a simple closed form expression for the static structure factor in the limit of vanishing interactions.
-The corresponding real-space density correlation function shows multiple spatial oscillations which linearly disperse as a function of time.
-By perturbatively including the effects of the interactions we calculate how the boson quasi-momentum evolves following the quench.
+We explore the time-evolution of correlations in a homogeneous gas of lattice bosons with filling factor $n_{0}$, following a sudden reduction in the lattice depth to a regime where the interactions are weak.
+In the limit of vanishing interactions, we find a simple closed form expression for the static structure factor.
+The corresponding real-space density correlation function shows multiple spatial oscillations which disperse linearly in time.
+By perturbatively including the effect of interactions, we study the evolution of boson quasi-momentum distribution following the quench.
+In $1$D, the quasi-momentum distribution develops peaks at finite momentum which disperse towards $q = \pm\pi/2$.
+In $2$D, the momentum occupation rapidly approaches a thermal-like distribution.
+Quasi-long range order is never found at finite time.
+Our studies provide insight into the dynamics of isolated quantum systems.